Delicious Indian Chicken Curry Recipe with Coconut Milk

 How this happened I do not know, but they say that spices used in Indian cooking, like turmeric and ginger both have powerful healing properties, especially for pain relief.

 It may be a coincidence, but I have much faith in the healing powers of spicy food, and the beauty of this authentic chicken curry is that you can make it as hot and fiery as you wish.
-If we have guests, I often make it in two woks – one mild version and one spicy version, so that people can choose which they prefer.

 The basic version without using any chillies has a lovely mild taste, and is great for people that prefer a less spicy version.

-Simple Ingredients for authentic Indian Curry recipe
+Simple Ingredients for an Authentic Indian Curry Recipe

 The ingredients for this curry are very simple.
 Garlic and ginger, a few spices, some chicken and vegetables and coconut milk.